Azure/aksArc/eval/steps/2b_DeployAKSHCI_PS.md

 9. Select all 4 folders, then **right-click** and **copy**, then navigate to **C:\Program Files\WindowsPowerShell\Modules** and **right-click**, and paste the 4 folders into their new location.

-With those steps completed, you're ready to deploy the AKS platform services, also known as the management cluster, onto your Windows Server 2019 Hyper-V host.
+With those steps completed, you're ready to deploy the AKS management cluster, onto your Windows Server 2019 Hyper-V host.

-Deploying AKS platform services (Management cluster)
+Deploying AKS on Azure Stack HCI management cluster
 -----------
-You're now ready to deploy the AKS platform services onto your Windows Server 2019 host.
+You're now ready to deploy the AKS on Azure Stack HCI management cluster onto your Windows Server 2019 host.

 1. Open **PowerShell as Administrator** and run the following command to import the new modules, and list their functions.
 If you receive an error while running these commands, ensure you **closed all PowerShell windows earlier** and run them in a fresh administrative PowerShell console.